emdb-empiar/sfftk/docs/annotating.rst

 Modifying notes is slightly more complicated than the read-only activities of *finding* and *viewing* described above.
-It involves making changes to the annotation sections (*biologicalAnnotation: description, numberOfInstances, externalReferences* and *complexesAndMacromolecules: complexes* and *macromolecules*) of the segments of interest.
+It involves making changes to the annotation sections (*biological_annotation: name, description, number_of_instances, and external_references*) of the segmentation and individual segments of interest.

 Temporary File
 --------------